Fatigue Properties and Quantitative Fractography of Metal-Matrix Composites

 This article describes the fatigue properties of particle-reinforced metal-matrix composites (PR-MMCs) in terms of mechanisms of crack initiation, fatigue life, and fatigue crack growth.
 It reviews specimen preparation and microscopic procedures that are used in fatigue testing of MMCs.
-It describes the evaluation of the long fatigue crack growth behavior of MMCs by using the test methods and specimens that are used for unreinforced metallic alloys.
+It also describes the evaluation of the long fatigue crack growth behavior of MMCs by using the test methods and specimens that are used for unreinforced metallic alloys.
 Fractography of MMCs under plane-strain conditions is also described with information on the observed features of MMC fatigue fracture surfaces and their observation methods.

 Bruce Crawford, Fatigue Properties and Quantitative Fractography of Metal-Matrix Composites, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 994–999, https://doi.org/10.31399/asm.hb.v21.a0003468